Enter your name. If you are a foreign individual who is the single owner of a disregarded entity that is not claiming treaty

 A nonresident alien student (including a trainee or business apprentice) or researcher who receives noncompensatory

-income may use Form W-8BEN to claim benefits under a tax treaty that apply to reduce or eliminate
+scholarship or fellowship income can use Form W-8BEN to claim benefits under a tax treaty that apply to reduce or eliminate

 U.S. tax on such income.
 No Form W-8BEN is required unless a treaty benefit is being claimed.
-A nonresident alien student or researcher who receives compensatory scholarship
+A nonresident alien student

-use Form 8233 to claim any benefits of a tax treaty that apply to that income.
+any benefits of a tax treaty that apply to that income.
 The student or researcher must use Form W-4 for any part of such income

 for which he or she is not claiming a tax treaty withholding exemption.
 Do not use Form W-8BEN for compensatory scholarship

-Compensation for Dependent Personal Services
+or fellowship income.
+See Compensation for Dependent Personal Services

 in the Instructions for Form 8233.